structurizr/cli/README.md

 ## pull

-The pull command allows you to pull content to a Structurizr workspace (the cloud service or an on-premises installation), as a JSON document.
+The ```pull``` command allows you to pull content from a Structurizr workspace (the cloud service or an on-premises installation), as a JSON document.

 ### Options